libreai/neural-painters-x/README.md

 At [Libre AI](https://libreai.com), we have started a Creative AI initiative with the goal to make more accessible the advances of AI to groups of artists who do not necessarily have a tech background.
 We want to explore how the creative process is enriched by the interaction between creative people and creative machines.

 As first step, we need to teach a machine how to paint.
 It should learn to paint as a human would do it: using brushstrokes and combining colors on a canvas.
-We research the state-of-the-art and despite the great research works, there were not really a single paper that satisfied our requirements, until we found *Neural Painters: A Learned Differentiable Constraint for Generating Brushstroke Paintings* by Reiichiro Nakano [1].
+We researched the state-of-the-art and despite the great works, there was not really a single paper that satisfied our requirements, until we found *Neural Painters: A Learned Differentiable Constraint for Generating Brushstroke Paintings* by Reiichiro Nakano [1].
 This finding was quite refreshing.

 ## Tinkering with Neural Painters
 Neural Painters [1] are a class of models that can be seen as a fully differentiable simulation of a particular non-differentiable painting program, in other words, the machine "paints" by successively generating brushstrokes (i.e., actions that defines a brushstrokes) and applying them on a canvas, as an artist would do.